illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 **DYNAP-SE1** boards can be used in 3 different scenarios:
 1. **Remote** *(VPN, SSH, recommended)*: The user connects to the **ZEMO** server at **INI** using **SSH** through the VPN access provided by the **University of Zurich** (UZH) that has several DYNAP-SE1 boards attached.
+      - Please drop a mail to `support@ini.uzh.ch` if you need to use the VPN.
+Every user needs to be registered to INI-database to use the server.
 2. **Local** *(USB)*: The chip can

 ![Ways to access DYNAP-SE boards](doc/dynapse_access.png)